19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 the officer as well as the body corporate shall be guilty of the offence and shall be liable to be proceeded against and punished accordingly.

-(2) Where the affairs of a body corporate are managed by its members, subsection (1) shall apply in relation to the acts and defaults of a member in connection.
+(2) Where the affairs of a body corporate are managed by its members, subsection (1) shall apply in relation to the acts and defaults of a member in connection with his functions of management as if he were a director of the body corporate.

+[Act 2 of 2012 wef 01/03/2012]

 (3) Where an offence under this Act committed by a partnership is proved —